stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 ## Power Consumption

 Here is the GPU's power consumption as measured with a Kill-A-Watt at the wall outlet.
-For the idle case, the driver was loaded (as confirmed by `nvidia-smi`) but no workload was running (I have observed a weird behavior where Nvidia GPUs consume significantly more power when the driver is not installed/loaded).
+For the idle case I confirmed with `nvidia-smi` that the driver was loaded but no workload was running (I have observed a weird behavior where Nvidia GPUs consume significantly more power when the OS hasn't loaded the driver).

 | GPU             | Idle | gpu-burn | Benchmark |
 |-----------------|------|----------|-----------|